 Send scores to colleges and scholarship programs.Your online score information includes a link to the Send Scores page.
 You can also see a step-by-step guide to sending scores.

 See if AP classes would be a good fit for you.

-On your score report, click the AP Potential tab to view this information:
+On your score page, click the AP Potential link to find the following:

 - Whether each AP course is offered at your school.